ryban/Noisy/README.md

 http://industriousone.com/premake
 http://industriousone.com/what-premake

-Just run premake4 gmake (or which program you want to build with)
+Just run 'premake4 gmake' to generate the makefiles (or which program you want to build with) Once premake is done run 'make' to build the library and example program.

 Alternatively you can just add the soruce to your project.